Orality and Literacy: Reflections across Disciplines

 Julie Cruikshank, Professor Emerita, University of British Columbia

-Kristina Fagan is an associate professor in the Department of English at the University of Saskatchewan.
+Kristina Fagan is a professor in the Department of English at the University of Saskatchewan.

 Table of contents

-Introduction Keith Thor Carlson, Kristina Fagan and Natalia Shostak
+Keith Thor Carlson, Kristina Fagan, and Natalia Khanenko-Friesen

-Orality About Literacy: The 'Black and White' of Salish History Keith Thor Carlson
+2. Orality about Literacy: The "Black and White" of Salish History Keith Thor Carlson

-The Philosopher's Art: Ring Composition and Classification in Plato's Sophist and Hipparchus Twyla Gibson
+3. The Philosopher's Art: Ring Composition and Classification in Plato's Sophist and Hipparchus

-The Social Lives of Sedna and Sky Woman: The Textualization of Stories from Inuit and Kanien'kahake/Mohawk Oral Traditions Susan Gingell
+4. The Social Lives of Sedna and Sky Woman: The Textualization of Stories from Inuit and Mohawk Oral Traditions

-From Family Lore to a People's History: The Role of Oral Culture in Ukrainian Claims to the Canadian Prairies Natalia Khanenko-Friesen
+6. From Family Lore to a People's History: Ukrainian Claims to the Canadian Prairies

-Unstable Texts and Modal Approaches to the Written Word in Medieval European Ritual Magic Frank Klaassen
+8. Unstable Texts and Modal Approaches to the Written Word in Medieval European Ritual Magic

-Telling the Untold: Representations of Ethnic and Regional Identities in Ukrainian Women's Autobiographies Oksana Kis
+10. Telling the Untold: Representations of Ethnic and Regional Identities in Ukrainian Women's Autobiographies

 Subjects and Courses